-I have returned to the Network Marketing industry after a sojourn for 15 years.
+Network Marketing can be a hard slog, but choosing the right company and the right product suite can provide dividends.
 My early experience’s of the sector was common to most where I failed at first with a company selling water filters and then succeeded with a subsequent company, reaching a Senior Marketing Director position for Telco Global Communications a company that utilised the Network Marketing business model to establish substantial growth in the late 90’s.
 For the benefit of those who are exploring business models and business opportunities, this article and the video I am sharing below gives an analysis as to where this industry currently stands, and why you should do your due diligence and take a look at what it has to offer.
 When I reflect Network Marketing, it gave me the opportunity to surpass the income I was earning in my day job, (which was at the time as a Principal Officer for a National Voluntary Sector Organisation that worked with young people who were vulnerable), and go on a journey in business that saw one of my companies make over £1.5m in sales.
 Not bad for a Battersea boy who grew up on the wrong side of the tracks.

 What is Network Marketing?